Stays · Northern Europe · The Verdict

 How to choose

-Match your priorities to the right destination
+Match your priority to the right destination

 • Maximum landscape drama → Norway's western fjords.
 Nothing else in Europe competes at this scale.